Character sheet for the James Bond film Licence to Kill.

-- Mistaken for an Imposter: Krest may have been loyal the whole time, but between Bond's convincing tip to Sanchez about a possible traitor in his organization, and the presence of a huge pile of Sanchez' money on his boat, and Krest being drunk at the time, he ends up looking guilty as sin.
+- Mistaken for a Traitor: Krest may have been loyal to Sanchez the whole time, but between Bond's convincing tip to Sanchez about a possible traitor in his organization, and the presence of a huge pile of Sanchez' money on his boat, and Krest being drunk at the time, he ends up looking guilty as sin.

 - Wealthy Yacht Owner: And "marine biologist".